Liu-Hy/NS-ViT/rebuttal.md

 >No ablation study over the choice of $\epsilon$

+Figure (2) highlights the training dynamics with change in the value of $\epsilon$.

 >The accuracy differences seem more or less like random noises.
 Without a confidence bound ...

 >The whole story is not well organized - nobody cares about the existence of the null space unless it is shown ...

 >I find Figure 2 irrelevant: the training dynamics does not show much interesting.

+We have moved the figure to section 5 after we introduce the concept in equation 7.

 >I believe a much clearer intuition, a set of more robust results and a major rewriting of the paper is necessary
 ## Response to reviewer VJsT